Diriyah: Location

 The ruins of the old city of Diriyah lay on either side of the narrow valley known as Wadi Hanifa, which continues southwards through Riyadh and beyond.
-Consisting almost entirely of mud-brick structures, the ruins are divided into three districts, Ghussaibah, Al-Mulaybeed, and Turaif that are set on top of hills overlooking the valley.
+Consisting almost entirely of mud-brick structures, the ruins are divided into three districts, Ghussaibah, Al-Mulaybeed, and Turaif, which are set on top of hills overlooking the valley.
 Of the three, Turaif is the highest, and its bottom is easily accessible to tourists by foot.
-Part of the city wall, running along the edges of the wadi and also made of mud bricks, are still extant along with some high observation towers.
+Part of the city wall, running along the edges of the wadi and also made of mud bricks, is still extant along with some high observation towers.

 The modern city is built at a lower altitude at the foot of the hill upon which Turaif is located.
 To the north of the town, inside the valley, are a number of gardens, palm groves, and small farms and estates.
 A dam known as Al-Ilb lies further north.

 History

 During Muhammad's era

-In Muhammad's time the expedition of Muhammad ibn Maslamah took place here in Muharram, July 627 CE/6AH.
+In Muhammad's time the expedition of Muhammad ibn Maslamah took place here in Muharram, July 627 AD/6AH.

 A platoon of thirty Muslims under the leadership of Muhammad bin Maslamah was despatched on a military mission.
 It headed for the habitation of the Qurata, a sept of the Bakr clan of the Banu Kilab.
 The platoon attacked that sept and dispersed them in all directions.
 The Muslims captured war bounty and returned with the chief of the tribe of Banu Hanifa, called Thumamah Bin Uthal al-Hanafi.